Skip to main content

 Using a whole-health approach to facilitate wellness, recovery, and reproductive health, the Empower program helps members with the support to lead their health journey.

-“The combination of resources, information, and peer support play a vital role in helping women of reproductive age take action to reduce risks and make healthy lifestyle choices before, during, and after pregnancy,” said Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health.
+“The combination of resources, information, and peer support play a vital role in helping women of reproductive age take action to reduce risks and make healthy lifestyle choices before, during, and after pregnancy,” said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health.

 A peer specialist calls the member and begins to engage them in conversation about how they are doing and their experience with SUD.
 During that initial call, the peer specialist shares some of their personal experience with SUD, which begins to break down barriers and open dialogue with the member.
 The peer specialist provides the member with resources, support, and information on SUD and recovery that meets their specific experience and situation.